Zukertort Opening: 1.Nf3 d5 2.g3... 3.Bg2

 Summary

 The Zukertort Opening: 1.Nf3 d5 2.g3...
 3.Bg2 arises after 1.Nf3 d5 2.g3 c5 3.Bg2 and falls under ECO code A08.
-Obviously developing the kingside bishop, via Fianchetto where it controls the long diagonal.
-With 4,256 games in the master database, it is a specialized opening choice.
+White completes the kingside fianchetto, placing the bishop on g2 where it exerts influence along the long diagonal, bearing down on the center and the queenside from a distance.
+With 2.3 million Lichess games across all rating levels, it is a specialized opening choice.

 History and Notable Players